- Search The Registry

 Lena F. Edwards

 *Lena Frances Edwards was born on this date in 1900.
-She was a Black medical doctor and administrator.
+She was a Black medical doctor and family consumer services administrator.

 From Washington D. C. her parents were Thomas Edwards and Marie Coakley Edwards.
 She was valedictorian of her 1917 Dunbar H. S. class.
 Dr. Edwards, a 1924 graduate of Howard University Medical School, established her long medical career in Jersey City, NJ in 1925.
 Her practice was largely within the white-European immigrant community.
 An advocate of natural childbirth, she struggled for years before being admitted for a residency in obstetrics and gynecology at Margaret Hague Hospital in Jersey City in 1931.